simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 - - - - -

 A Hindu complained to me of the lack of Hindu architects.
 I said to him, "If there are no architects, let an artist develop an idea, but let him proceed from out of the harmony of the folk consciousness combined with the character of its nature."
 The whole world must not be defiled with some generic bungalow.
 One cannot make out of Java a Swedish Stockzund.
 And one cannot visualize Comanches and Apaches in the houses of Boston.
-Appropriatenes must be maintained.
+Appropriateness must be maintained.

 - - - - -